-- Exposure of sexual organs or any sexual act intentionally performed in presence of child
+- Exposure of sexual organs or any sexual act intentionally performed in presence of a child.

-- Masturbation in presence of child or involvement of child in act of masturbation
+- Masturbation in presence of a child or involvement of a child in act of masturbation.

-- Sexual intercourse (oral, vaginal, anal) with child
+- Sexual intercourse (oral, vaginal, anal) with a child.

 - Sexual exploitation of child.
 As well as requiring or permitting a child to engage in prostitution or other sexual acts, or pose for purpose of sexual arousal this also includes showing sexually explicit material to children.

-- Consensual sexual activity involving adult and under age person i.e. under 17
+- Consensual sexual activity involving an adult and under age person i.e. under 17.

 Signs and Symptoms of Abuse